alvin-mk/airbnb-clone-project/README.md

 ## UI/UX Design Planning

 ###Design Goals
-Create a visually appealing and user-friendly interface that enhances the user experience.
+-Create a visually appealing and user-friendly interface that enhances the user experience.
-Ensure a responsive design that works seamlessly across all devices (desktop, tablet, mobile).
+-Ensure a responsive design that works seamlessly across all devices (desktop, tablet, mobile).
-Implement intuitive navigation to allow users to find and book properties easily.
+-Implement intuitive navigation to allow users to find and book properties easily.
-Maintain consistency in design through the use of predefined styles, colors, and typography.
+-Maintain consistency in design through the use of predefined styles, colors, and typography.

 ###Key Features
 User-friendly search and filter functionality